AIU-SoftWave/AIU-Trips-And-Events/Docs/Pm_2/index.md

 - Generate reports and analytics for administrators

 **Constraints:**
-- Fixed 3-month timeline
+- Fixed 2-month timeline
-- Team of 5 members
+- Team of 5 developers
 - Must be production-ready by end of semester

 ---